PgBiel/elembic/src/types/types.typ

     )
   } else if key == "literal" {
     // exact(literal) => literal with base type modified to exact(base type)
-    assert(type(type_.data.value) not in (dictionary, array), message: "types.exact: exact literal types for custom types, dictionaries and arrays are not supported\n  hint: consider customizing the check function to recursively check fields if the performance is acceptable")
+    assert(type(type_.data.value) not in (dictionary, array), message: "elembic: types.exact: exact literal types for custom types, dictionaries and arrays are not supported\n  hint: consider customizing the check function to recursively check fields if the performance is acceptable")

     base.literal(type_.data.value, exact(type_.data.typeinfo))
   } else if key == "any" or key == "never" {